 Hence, the heat has to push away the surrounding air molecules in the atmosphere.
 Some energy is used up in that process.
 Therefore, it is obvious that steam is inherently hotter than boiling water.
 In a steam engine, water boils at 100° Celsius; however, the temperature of its steam under pressure is 370° Celsius!

 These fascinating facts about water are something that we can potentially observe in a simple science experiment or video.
-If your child is interested in science, here are some products that could help them enjoy this subject:

 - Why does heat make paper curl up?

 - Which liquid substance boils when it is cold?

 - Why does water gurgle when it’s flowing out from a bottle?

 - How does gargling with salt water help to cure sore throat?